Education & Tours

 Core and seasonal programs are 90 minutes in duration.
 Programs must be booked in advance as availability is limited.
 Morning sessions begin at 10:00 a.m. and afternoon sessions begin at 12:15 p.m.
 Please arrive at the Village 15 minutes prior to your start time.

-- The cost for all programs, except Educational Special Events and the Early Settler Life Outreach Education Program is $6.00 per student/ participant.
+- The cost for all programs, except Education Special Events and Time Travelers Summer Day Camp is $6.00 per student/participant per 90 minute program.

 - One chaperone will be admitted free for every six students in the group.
 Teachers are free.